chuanqixu/anki-quick-ai/README.md

 Please find in [CHANGELOG.md](./CHANGELOG.md).

+### Version **1.0.2** 2023-06-07

+Added

+* Add configuration GUI.
+Now configuration is more clear and straightforward!
+* Support multiple predefined prompt.
+* Run again button to generate new response.
+* Sliders for audio.
+* Specify edge-tts voice

+Changed

+* Now can quickly change prompt and placeholder before running.

+Fixed

+* Sometimes it does not have permission to override the sound file.

 ### Version **1.0.2** 2023-05-30

 Added

-* Now support streamed and real time response.
+* Now support streamed and real-time response.
-* Add button to save texts and audio files at the end of the dialog.
+* Add buttons to save texts and audio files at the end of the dialog.

 Changed